sergebezborodov/sphinx-yii/README.md

 Yii Sphinx Component
 ====================

 Simple and powerful component for work with Sphinx search engine.
+This is a beta version, please help with testing and bug reports.
+You can find old stable version at "Releases page"

 Features
 --------